billyom/gdbpy/README.md

-# Resource leak detection OvS-DPDK using gdb's python hooks
+# Resource leak detection in OvS-DPDK using gdb's python hooks

 This method could also be adapted to find rte_mem leaks (unless that has it's own leak detection framework) or other resource leaks such as file descriptor